marmelab/react-admin/README.md

 Yes.

-Admin-on-rest uses an adapter approach, with a concept called *REST client*.
+React-admin uses an adapter approach, with a concept called *REST client*.
 Existing rest clients can be used as a blueprint to design your API, or you can write your own REST client to query an existing API.
 Writing a custom REST client is a matter of hours.

 ![REST client architecture](https://marmelab.com/react-admin/img/rest-client.png)